Here's a guide on how Weapon Speed and Speed Buffs affects your character preference and playing style, in the action RPG mobile game - SAO: MD.

 - This is very important especially for ranking events, to cut more time.

 So Dual Blades and Mace Wielders Are Worthless?

-- Not really, like I said under "Speed Perk #2: MP Gain" above, Damage Output can override Mp gain or even all Speed Perks, if the target boss can be taken down within few SS3s (especially Multiplayer).
+Multiplayer and Story/Floor Clearing Event Modes- Not really, like I said under "Speed Perk #2: MP Gain" above, Damage Output can override MP gain or even all Speed Perks, if the target boss can be taken down within few SS3s (especially Multiplayer).

-- For ranking events, the current meta is "faster completion with minimum damage as possible" so Maces and Dual Blades are in a disadvantage when used as solo.
-Maces usually have high damage output and short attack animations so they can still be great if used as burst damager for parry+switch tactics.
+Ranking Events- For ranking events, the current meta is "faster completion with minimum damage as possible" so Maces and long ranged weapon wielders are in a disadvantage when used as solo.
+Maces usually have high damage output and short attack animations so they can still be great if used as support nukers/burst damagers.

-- Requires player skill if played solo, but mostly used as Support or for Burst damages.
+- Requires player skill if played solo, but mostly used as Full Support, or Support Nukers/Burst damages.

 Related Sword Art Online: MD Tips & Guides:

 - Sword Art Online: MD - Best 4-Star Characters and Tier List

 - Sword Art Online: MD - Controls, Elements and Weapon Types